Why Choose Cedars-Sinai Marina del Rey Hospital for Adenoidectomy?

 As this is a very common procedure, there are very few risks involved.
 The most common ones are an infection of the wound and some bleeding.
 They can be countered by some antibiotics and inserting some gauze into the nostrils to suppress it.
 Other risks are a temporary change of voice and losing the sense of smell.

 If your child’s adenoid glands are infected, his day-to-day life may be hindered.
 Unfortunately, this illness cannot be treated just by medication, so having an adenoidectomy is the only way to relieve your child of this burden.
-Call Marina Del Rey Hospital at 888.600.5600 and talk to one of our doctors to make an appointment.
+Call Cedars-Sinai Marina del Rey Hospital at 888.600.5600 and talk to one of our doctors to make an appointment.